 Historically, conventional science used to claim that depression stems from a chemical imbalance in the brain,1 such as if you have too much or insufficient amounts of a particular brain chemical.2 Most pharmaceutical-oriented solutions for this mental disorder revolved around this theory.3

-In cancer patients, a drug called interferon alpha causes depression, and here’s why: It boosts the patient’s inflammatory response to help fight the disease.6 Vaccines that lead to a spike in inflammation can also put people in a depressed state.7
+There is a lot of evidence supporting this claim, such as that people suffering from inflammatory diseases like rheumatoid arthritis6 are often at a higher risk of depression.
+In cancer patients, a drug called interferon alpha causes depression, and here’s why: It boosts the patient’s inflammatory response to help fight the disease.7 Vaccines that lead to a spike in inflammation can also put people in a depressed state.8

-Researchers also found that certain classes of depression such as postpartum depression, melancholic depression and bipolar disorder are actually linked to elevated cytokine levels, along with decreased cortisol (a stress hormone that also protects against inflammation) sensitivity.8
+Researchers also found that certain classes of depression such as postpartum depression, melancholic depression and bipolar disorder are actually linked to elevated cytokine levels, along with decreased cortisol (a stress hormone that protects against inflammation) sensitivity.9

 Experiencing a Traumatic Life Event Is Also a Potential Cause